NAMUR: LUMINESCENT MARKINGS TO GUIDE CYCLISTS ON A RAVEL21 August 2020

 |Namur: luminescent paint markings to guide cyclists on a RAVeL – © Gauthier Michaux||Namur: luminescent paint markings to guide cyclists on a RAVeL – © Gauthier Michaux|

 For users, the idea is a good idea, and useful in this place.
 José Da Costa knows this area well, as he regularly uses this part of the RAVeL to get to work.
 “It is a part which is very wooded, with one or two road crossings, which can be dangerous points.
 Even during the day, it is quite dark, since the trees are quite leafy,” he explains. .
 “We will have to see in practice whether it is really useful, but in absolute terms, any initiative that tries to improve things is welcome.
 The more we make these kinds of arrangements, the more people will feel safe, and attendance will increase “, adds this user.

-A photoluminescent cycle layout, a first in Belgium
+A first photoluminescent try in Belgium

 This is the first time that this process has been used in Belgium.
 “A French manufacturer came to do this experimental work with us, and this is the first time that this product has been applied outside France,” explains Gauthier Michaux.
 “As this is an experimental test, and the request comes from the producer, the budget is zero for the SPW.
 It is the producer who provides the marking product, and the application was made within the framework of a maintenance lease of the district of Bouge “, specifies the engineer.